jpscharf/FileMakerServerOpenDirectory/README.md

 >Run the following command from terminal to check your configuration: ``` sudo changeip -checkhostname ```.
 The most common issue is that the domain lookup and reverse lookup (PTR record) do not match, you should contact your network administrator or internet provider.**

+**If you are unable to login with OpenDirectory Credentials**

+> On the FileMaker server, unbind and rebind to the OpenDirectory server in System Preferences -> Users & Groups -> Login Options.

 --

 1. *Recommended:* Install Mac OS X Server on all the machines used, though it is optional for the FileMaker Server machine.